-- Reviews and makes recommendations to the CGPA concerning federal and state regulatory issues that impact pathology.
+- Reviews and makes recommendations to the CGPA concerning federal legislative and state legislative and regulatory issues that impact pathology.

 - Develops advocacy strategies to promote grassroots influence through PATHNET and other political programs.

-- Manages relationships with STATE PATHOLOGY SOCIETIES through the Annual State Pathology Society Leadership meeting.
+- Manages relationships with STATE PATHOLOGY SOCIETIES to bolster advocacy efforts at the federal and state levels.